felipebita/fraud_detection/README.md

 ![image](https://user-images.githubusercontent.com/44379044/147887255-102e0ef7-6ac1-486d-a9d0-3c247610541b.png)

 Figure 2.
-Chart showing the composition in percentage of the filtered dataset with only transactions of type Transfer and Cashout.
+Chart showing the composition in percentage of the variables Transaction Type and isFraud for the filtered dataset with only transactions of type Transfer and Cashout; .

 |step |	amount |	oldbalanceOrg |	newbalanceOrig |	oldbalanceDest |	newbalanceDest |
 |:---------:|:-----------------:|:-----------:|:-----------:|:-----------:|:--------------:|